The Madaxeman

 Everyone was now in one 3-foot line of sword and halberd and spear-play, shoving each other at close quarters as the tide of battle ebbed and flowed in more directions than any tide had any right to do.

 The Vikings were just about into the enemy bowmen, but waves of arrows and some judicious combat dice had already seen one of the 2 Huscarl units fall by the wayside and the German line was unzipped.
-A magical light fell across the table, as if the game was now illuminated by the spectral glow of Thor's herring-sucking goat-scrotum!
+By now many men had fallen under the baleful influence of Baldr's Norwegian smorgasbord!
 The German halberdiers had however performed far closer t the arithmetical median and had chopped their way through one file of English spearmen already - and the English spears were picking up markers at a deeply unsustainable rate as well.

 Feudal Knights in Action